-- use any computer (personal or school) to send, receive, view, download, access or transmit material that is copyrighted, illegal, profane, obscene, or pornographic; that advocates or constitutes illegal acts; or anything that violates scriptural principles such as threats or discriminatory remarks towards other neonle - post personal contact information about themselves or others on the network or Internet. - attempt to gain unauthorized access to any computer system or go beyond personal authorized access.
-This includes logging into the system through another person's account or accessing another person's files. - misuse, destroy, or alter the data of another user or deliberately damage computer hardware or remove it without permission. - install or alter software or computer systems without the permission of faculty. - disrupt networked or non-networked computers by deleting or altering files, by spreading computer viruses, by hacking, or by any other means.
+- use any computer (personal or school) to send, receive, view, download, access or transmit material that is copyrighted, illegal, profane, obscene, or pornographic; that advocates or constitutes illegal acts; or anything that violates scriptural principles such as threats or discriminatory remarks towards other people. - post personal contact information about themselves or others on the network or Internet. - attempt to gain unauthorized access to any computer system or go beyond personal authorized access.
+This includes logging into the system through another person's account or accessing another person's files. - misuse, destroy, or alter the data of another user or deliberately damage computer hardware or remove it without permission. - participate in chat room communications or access personal online mail accounts or social networking sites, except for specific instructional purposes, as authorized by a faculty member, including text messaging of any kind while on campus. - install or alter software or computer systems without the permission of faculty. - disrupt networked or non-networked computers by deleting or altering files, by spreading computer viruses, by hacking, or by any other means.